googleapis/google-api-python-client/docs/oauth-server.md

 > **Note:** When you use [G Suite Marketplace](https://www.google.com/enterprise/marketplace/) to install an application for your domain, the required permissions are automatically granted to the application.
 You do not need to manually authorize the service accounts that the application uses.

-> **Note:** Although you can use service accounts in applications that run from a Google Apps domain, service accounts are not members of your Google Apps account and aren't subject to domain policies set by Google Apps administrators.
-For example, a policy set in the Google Apps admin console to restrict the ability of Apps end users to share documents outside of the domain would not apply to service accounts.
+> **Note:** Although you can use service accounts in applications that run from a G Suite domain, service accounts are not members of your G Suite account and aren't subject to domain policies set by G Suite administrators.
+For example, a policy set in the G Suite Admin console to restrict the ability of G Suite end users to share documents outside of the domain would not apply to service accounts.
+Similarly, that policy would prevent users from sharing documents with service accounts, because service acounts are always outside of the domain.
+If you're using G Suite domain-wide delegation, this isn't relevant to you - you are accessing APIs while acting as a domain user, not as the service account itself.

 This document describes how an application can complete the server-to-server OAuth 2.0 flow by using the Google APIs Client Library for Python.

 ## Overview

 To support server-to-server interactions, first create a service account for your project in the API Console.
-If you want to access user data for users in your Google Apps domain, then delegate domain-wide access to the service account.
+If you want to access user data for users in your G Suite domain, then delegate domain-wide access to the service account.

 Then, your application prepares to make authorized API calls by using the service account's credentials to request an access token from the OAuth 2.0 auth server.